remix-run/remix/docs/pages/faq.md

 ## How can I have structured data in a form?

-If you're used to doing a fetches with a content type of `application/json`, you may wonder how forms fit into this. [`FormData`][form-data] is a bit different than JSON.
+If you're used to doing fetches with a content type of `application/json`, you may wonder how forms fit into this. [`FormData`][form-data] is a bit different than JSON.

 - It can't have nested data, it's just "key value".
 - It _can_ have multiple entries on one key, unlike JSON.